openwallet-foundation/owl-akrida/docs/DESIGN.md

 We also want the framework to be easy to develop against, and something the community is familiar with.
 This means that the programming languages for the testing framework are going to be either Python or Javascript.

-After reviewing Locust, JMeter, Taurus, nGrinder, The Grinder, k6, Tsung, and Siege, we found that Locust had the simplest interface to bring up and manage, was very capable, and was easily extendable.
+After reviewing Locust, Molotov, JMeter, Taurus, nGrinder, The Grinder, k6, Tsung, and Siege, we found that Locust had the simplest interface to bring up and manage, was very capable, and was easily extendable.
 This is not saying the other frameworks aren't capable frameworks, but we found that for us, Locust was the best choice.

 ## Subprocess Design

-Each user in Locust is represented by a gevent greenlet.
+Each user in Locust is represented by a [gevent](https://www.gevent.org/) [greenlet](https://greenlet.readthedocs.io/en/latest/).
 This greenlet runs all of the tasks for each user.
 After completing the tasks, the greenlet will repeat all the tasks after some type of wait interval.

 As we can see below, each greenlet represents a different User.